 Daily Sales Chart

-The chart rolls out both categorical and numeric data of sales and profit.
+The chart rolls out both categorical and numeric data for sales and profit.

-It is a two-axis chart and both are explained below.
+It is a two-axis chart and you can find explanations below.

 Axis 1: This axis demonstrates the monetary amount in the currency of the marketplace your store operates in.
 You can see which currency is used in the brackets.
 Please see arrow 1 in Figure 1 below.

 Axis 2: This axis demonstrates the historical data.
 The data is batched on a daily basis.
 Please see arrow 2 in Figure 1 below.